yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 | runner_orders | cancellation | character varying |                | YES         |

 **Observation**
-Distance and duration has inconsistent scale, like min, minutes, km .Distance,duration, pickuptime datatype are varchar . `null` string has been inserted for orders that are cancelled .This fields  needs cleaning and datattype has to be changed.This table has 10 records
+Distance and duration has inconsistent scale, like min, minutes, km .Distance,duration, pickuptime datatype are varchar . `null` string has been inserted for orders that are cancelled .This fields  needs cleaning and datattype has to be changed.This table has 10 records.

  ## Table#3 - runner

 ```sql
 SELECT  * FROM pizza_runner.runners;
 ```